healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 Lid Lock: Latch lock

 The lid isn’t as well-crafted as we had hoped.
 The lock on one side of the sealer is noticeably more sensitive than the other.
 As a result, whenever we try to close the lid, one side always clicks into place first while the other is still slack.
 We always had to double-check the locks to ensure the lid was firmly locked down before engaging the suction.

+### Failed - Extra Features

+Bag Cutter: No

+Bag Holder: No

+Bag Hooks: No

+Removable Drip Ttray: No

+The Mueller doesn’t come with any extra features.

 Usability
 ---------